simbli/seacharts/README.md

 conda install -c conda-forge fiona cartopy matplotlib
 ```

-### Linux
+### Linux (Virtual Environment)

 First, ensure that you have gdal and geos libraries installed, as these are required in order to successfully install gdal and cartopy:
 ```
 sudo apt-get install libgeos-dev libgdal-dev
 ```

-Then, install the required packages from the **requirements.txt** file as follows:
+Then, from the root folder you can install an editable version of the package as follows:
 ```
-pip install -r requirements.txt
+pip install -e .
 ```
 This should preferably be done inside a virtual environment in order to prevent python packaging conflicts.
-A virtual environment is created using `python3 -m venv /path/to/new/virtual/environment`.

 ### Pipwin (Windows)